davidmalcolm/texi2rst/output/options-controlling-c-dialect.rst

   This enables :option:`-fms-extensions`, permits passing pointers to structures with anonymous fields to functions that expect pointers to elements of the type of the field, and permits referring to anonymous fields declared using a typedef.
-Unnamed FieldsUnnamed struct/union fields within structs/unions, for details.
+See :ref:`Unnamed struct/union fields within structs/unions <unnamed-fields>`, for details.
 This is only supported for C, not C++.

 .. option:: -trigraphs